riskfocus/flink-generic/flink-baseline/flink-example/README.md

     Created topic smoothingInputsLatest.
     ```
  3. Now you can run application locally in IntelliJ IDEA.
-    1. You have to specify as a `Main class:` in Run Configuration `com.riskfocus.flink.example.pipeline.SmoothingPricesJob`.
+    1. You have to specify as a `Main class:` in Run Configuration `com.ness.flink.example.pipeline.SmoothingPricesJob`.
     2. Then check setting: `Include dependencies with "Provided" scope`
-    3. Also you need to specify parameter `-local.dev true` in `Program arguments:` field.
+    3. Specify parameters: `-localDev true -localParallelism 4` in `Program arguments:` field.